Top 10 High Book Value Stocks in India | Undervalued Shares

 6. SMIFS Capital Markets Ltd

-Overview: SEBI-registered Category-I Merchant Banker with high book value.
+- Summary: SEBI-registered Category-I Merchant Banker registered with a high book value.

 7. Trigyn Technologies Ltd

-Investment Potential: High book value per share indicates strong fundamentals.
+- Investment Potential: Large book value per share is a sign of good fundamentals.

 8. Taparia Tools Ltd

-Investment Potential: Strong book value and stable revenue growth enhance attractiveness.
+- Investment Potential: The book value is high and the revenue growth remains steady which increases attractiveness.

-Taparia Tools offers immense value with a book value of ₹228.63 and zero debt.
+- Taparia Tools Ltd is highly valuable having a book value of 228.63 and no debt.

-With an exceptional ROCE of 43.95% and market cap of ₹28.85 Cr, this is one of the strongest financially.
+- It has an outstanding ROCE of 43.95% and a market value of 28.85 Cr and is among the best financially.

 9. United Interactive Ltd

-United Interactive has a book value of ₹209.89 and is a debt-free micro-cap.
+- United Interactive Ltd is a book value of 209.89 and is a debt free micro-cap.

 10. Times Green Energy India Ltd

-Overview: Diversified business with organic fertilizers, hygiene products, and e-commerce.
+- Overview Diversified business, organic fertilizers, hygiene products, and e-commerce.

-Times Green Energy holds a book value of ₹206.79 and is diversified into agriculture, hygiene, and e-commerce.
+- Times Green Energy India Ltd has a book value of 206.79 with its portfolio diversified in agriculture, hygiene and e-commerce.

 Company Name | Industry | Key Features |